 One such measure is the thermal expansion tank.
 Since water often expands whenever it’s heated, the expansion tank is installed to ensure that the house and its occupants remain safe whenever the faucets are opened.
 However, many people don’t know or realize just what an expansion tank is and how crucial it is to their home comfort and safety.

 In this article, we’ve covered what exactly an expansion tank is and what it does, as well as a few other questions that you and other homeowners might have.
-If you’re interested in getting an expansion tank installed or want to replace the one you have, you can contact us at Clover Services for reliable help whenever you need it.
+If you’re interested in getting an expansion tank installed or want to replace the one you have, you can contact us at Clover Contracting for reliable help whenever you need it.

 What Is a Thermal Expansion Tank for Home Use?

 If you haven’t learned what an expansion tank is just yet, you’ll be glad to know that it’s almost exactly what it sounds like.
 An expansion tank, as the name might suggest, is a somewhat small tank attached to your plumbing a little further down after the water heater.

 Often shaped like the big, blue water jugs you might find in doctor’s offices, the expansion tank can either be attached with the water supply running through its top or bottom.